ben-moss/ben-moss.github.io/slides/02a-history.md

 <!-- .slide: data-background="../assets/background/history/jean-baptiste-falcon-semi-automated-loom.jpg" data-background-size="1280px 720px" -->

-<dir>By the end of the period, no truely autonomous loom had been invented...</dir>
+<div class="fragment">By the end of the period, no truely autonomous loom had been invented...</div>

 Note: This led to the invention of the punch card - to describe power loom weaving patterns.